 In the ClassroomIntroduce this site on your interactive whiteboard or projector.
 Then have students explore this site independently or in small groups.
 This site is perfect to include with Black History Month activities or in a unit on Civil Rights leaders.
 Have students create a simple infographic with words used to describe Mandela sharing their findings using Easel.ly, reviewed here or Venngage reviewed here.
 Have students create a word cloud of the important terms they learn from this site using a tool such as Wordle (reviewed here), Tagxedo (reviewed here), or WordItOut (reviewed here).
 Use an online tool such as Interactive Two Circle Venn Diagram (reviewed here) to compare South Africa at the time of Mandela's arrest to current South Africa.
 Have students use Fakebook (reviewed here) to create a "fake" page similar in style to Facebook about Mandela during his time in prison or after his release.

 Grades7 to 12

 In the ClassroomView this site together on your interactive whiteboard or projector.
 It would be an interesting counterpoint if your class is reading Paula Fox's The Slave Dancer, even though the time frame is not identical.
 Allow students to explore on their own.
-Challenge cooperative groups to read a specific "journey."
-What was the biggest surprise in the story?
+Engage students by challenging cooperative groups to read a specific "journey."
+Then have them blog about what was the biggest surprise in the story?
 What did they already know about slavery?
-Have groups use a mapping tool such as Mapskip (reviewed here) to create a map of slavery voyages.
+Use a blogging tool such as Telegra.ph, reviewed here.
+With Telegra.ph you just click on an icon to upload images from your computer, add a YouTube or Vimeo, or Twitter links.
+This blog creator requires no registration.
+Enhance student learning by having groups use a mapping tool such as Zeemaps, reviewed here, to create a map of slavery voyages.
 They can even include audio "stories" and pictures.